Aiven-Open/klaw-docs/docs/quickstart.md

 # Quick Start

-In this tutorial, we will install Klaw with docker, and request for a Kafka topic and verify its existence on Kafka cluster.
+In this tutorial, we will install Klaw with docker, and request for a Apache Kafka topic and verify its existence on Apache Kafka cluster.

 ## 1. Run the docker script